• 10.00am - 5.30pm

 Jimson the Mule and Bob the Baboon in 1904

-After admirable service in South Africa and India, Jimson earned a promotion.
-He became the mascot of 2nd Battalion The Duke of Cambridge's Own (Middlesex Regiment).
+After his service in India and South Africa, Jimson earned a promotion.
+He became the mascot of 2nd Battalion, The Duke of Cambridge's Own (Middlesex Regiment).

-When the battalion returned home, they got special permission to bring Jimson back with them.
-Quarantine rules usually prevented horses and mules returning from the battlefield.
+When the soldiers of 2nd Battalion returned to England, they got special permission to bring Jimson with them.
+Quarantine rules usually prevented horses and mules returning from service overseas.

 Inkwell made from Jimson's hoof, 1912